LMZouaoui/NestConvNeXt-IQA/README.md

 This folder contains spider diagrams summarizing the performance comparison under distortion-specific analysis.
 These diagrams are presented for:
 - all IQA algorithms,
 - full-reference (FR) algorithms,
-- traditional no-reference (TR-NR) algorithms,
+- traditional no-reference (TR-NR) algorithms, and
 - deep learning-based no-reference (DL-NR) algorithms.

 In addition, the `Examples.docx` file includes sample images from the `LWIR-IQA` and `TIIQAD` datasets.
 For each example, the corresponding subjective score (MOS) and the objective score predicted by `NestConvNeXt-IQA` are provided.

-### Performance comparison summary per distortion type
+### Performance comparison summary per distortion type of LWIR-IQA

 The spider diagrams summarize the evaluation performance of all methods combined and of three method categories: FR, TR-NR, and DL-NR.
 The comparison spans several degradation types and highlights the strengths and limitations of each method within its respective category.
 The diagrams are based on the mean SROCC and PLCC values.